AJ-HH/dancerush/README.md

 The backend is available to access online by accessing the API.

+### 1.3 Querying data

+Currently, the frontend can create a json of the different search terms.
+Using this json, it should filter through the database using SQL

 ## 2. Frontend

 The frontend will be put into a seperate repo (link here)